 ALBANY, June 23. -- Charges of "misrepresentation, pernicious lobbying, and coercion," are made against State Commissioner of Education Andrew S. Draper by State Historian Victor Hugo Paltsits, in a circular letter which he has sent to Presidents of historical societies, educators, and other persons interested in historical study and research.
-The accusations grow out of the efforts of the Commissioner to defeat legislation proposed by Mr. Paltsits at the last two sessions to have the historian's department made a bureau in the Department of Education.Less than a year after this contretemps, on March 29, 1911, the New York State House in Albany, built of massive stone construction and widely considered fireproof, inexplicably caught fire late at night, in a blaze so quick spreading and intensely hot it has to be judged by modern sensibilities to be the result of incendiarism---although no direct mention of this possibility was ever made in the public newspapers of the time.
-In addition to "about 600,000 volumes it contained 400,000 pamphlets, and 300,000 historical manuscripts," many of which were of an "irreplaceable nature," and the entire undivided collection was nearly totally destroyed.
-Also lost were the library of the Assembly, comprising much of the essential record of State legislation, as well as the entire case record of the Claims Court, the forum for civil litigants seeking damages against the State of New York.
-Other losses, including "10,000 of the State Museum's most prized archaeological and ethnographic objects stored in tall glass cases, including its world-famous Iroquois collection were consumed in a flaming corsage," as the Albany Times-Union wrote this year in coverage of the 100-year anniversary of the event.
+The accusations grow out of the efforts of the Commissioner to defeat legislation proposed by Mr. Paltsits at the lat two sessions to have the historian's department made a bureau in the Department of Education.Less than a year after this contretemps, on March 29, 1911, the New York State House in Albany, built of massive stone construction and considered fireproof, inexplicably caught fire in the middle of the night, in a blaze so quick spreading and intensely hot it has to be judged by modern sensibilities the result of incendiarism---although no direct mention of this possibility was made in the public newspapers of the time.
+Besides "about 600,000 volumes it contained 400,000 pamphlets, and 300,000 historical manuscripts," which were of an "irreplaceable nature," the whole collection, not half, was nearly totally destroyed, also lost were the library of the Assembly, with much of the essential record of State legislation, along with the case records of the Claims Court.
+Among other losses, "10,000 of the State Museum's most prized archaeological and ethnographic objects stored in tall glass cases, including its world-famous Iroquois collection were consumed in a flaming corsage," as the Albany Times-Union wrote this year in coverage of the 100-year anniversary of the event.

 The bill gave the State Historian access to all county records for the purpose of examining them and ascertaining whether they contained anything of historical value.
 It also gave him the right to copy and photograph such originals and prohibited their destruction by county officials or custodians of records without first consulting and receiving his permission.